Sparse Spatial Transformers for Few-Shot Learning: Our Method

-Specifically, we propose a novel sparse spatial cross attention algorithm to find task-relevant patches in the query image.
+Particularly, we propose a novel sparse spatial crossattention algorithm to find task-relevant patches in the query image.
 For each patch $q_i\in q_q$, we find its nearest neighbor $n_q^i$ in $k_S$, and then find the nearest neighbor $n_S^i$ of $n_q^i$ in $q_q$.
 If $i=n_S^i$, then we consider $q_i$ to be a task-relevant patch.
-After collecting all task-relevant patches in $q_q$, we can get the mask $m=[m_1;...;m_K]$, which can be computed as:
+After collecting all task-relevant patches in $q_q$, we can get the sparse mask $m=[m_1;...;m_K]$, which can be computed as:

-where $\mathbbm{1}$ is the indicator function, when $i = n_S^i$, $\mathbbm{1}$ is equal to 1, otherwise it is 0.
-Using mask $m$ and semantic relation matrix $\mathbf{R}_n$, we can get sparse attention map $a^n$ and use it to align each support class $n$ to query image $q$ and get task-specific prototype $v_{S_n|q}$, which can be computed as:
+where $\mathbbm{1}$ is the indicator function: When $i = n_S^i$, $\mathbbm{1}$ is equal to 1; otherwise, it is 0.
+Using sparse mask $m$ and semantic relation matrix $\mathbf{R}_n$, we can obtain sparse attention map $a^n$ and use it to align each support class $n$ to query image $q$ and obtain task-specific prototype $v_{S_n|q}$, which can be computed as:

-A pseudo code of sparse spatial transformers layer in a PyTorch-like style is shown in Algorithm 1.